 - Intentional or criminal acts.

-- Damage or injuries you cause while using certain vehicles, like a Jet Ski.
+- Damage or injuries you cause while using certain vehicles, such as jet skis.

 Do I need umbrella insurance?

-- Have a higher risk of being sued.
+- Are at a higher risk of being sued.

 - Own high-risk items like trampolines, pools and certain dog breeds.